I put more time into this shitpost of a site than I should have...

 DownloadBroken up into two parts, tags and flags lets you assign tags to pretty much anything (states, characters, enemies, and so on) and then query them.
 Want to check to see if a player should be allowed into that fancy resturaunt?
 Use a script to check to see if they're currently smelly.
 If they, or any of their current states or equips have that tag, they can be denied.
 Of course, there's so much more to it than that, and you can build really intricate systems using tags.

-Flags on the other hand, are like the ingame variables, except they can be written to/read by name, and contain either bollean, numbers, or strings.
+Flags on the other hand, are like the ingame variables, except they can be written to/read by name, and contain either boolean, numbers, or strings.
 It's like the vanilla variables/switches systems, but arguably better.

 The vanilla file save/load screen is a bit boring and a little useless really.
 It shows the current party, play time, and the name of the game for some reason?
 Well this lets you specify what text you want to show up instead, including player location, how much gold they have, how many steps have been taken, and any ingame variebles..